Aerial view of a construction site with cranes and ongoing building developments in an urban area.

 Vermont's Public Works Regulations

-Vermont has its own prevailing wage law under the Capital Construction Act (CCA), which applies to state-funded construction projects.
-Federally funded projects must abide by The Davis-Bacon Act.
+Vermont has its own prevailing wage law under 29 V.S.A. § 161(b), which ties the wage requirement to the annual Capital Construction Act (CCA).
+Federally funded projects must abide by the Davis-Bacon Act.

 Definition of "Public Works" in Vermont